mattymatty97/PlayerPreferences/README.md

 Place the `PlayerPreferences.dll` file in your sm_plugins folder.

 # Commands
+Note: to use client commands, prefix them by a dot.
+E.g: `.prefs`.

 | Command | Console | Description |
 | :-----: | :-----: | :---------- |
 | prefs | Client | Lists rank number and corresponding role name. |